Topological Anderson insulator phases in one dimensional quasi-periodic mechanical SSH chains: CONCLUSION

 \section{CONCLUSION}

 In this study, we expanded the exploration of topological phase transitions in a mechanical SSH model, as described in \cite{sircar2024disorderdriventopologicalphase}, by applying Aubry-André modulation only to the intra-cellular spring constants, rather than the intercellular ones.
 This approach resulted in distinct localization properties and the emergence of mobility edges, which could not be analytically derived from Avila's global theory \cite{10.1007/s11511-015-0128-7}.
+We have derived the precise analytic expression for the anomalous mobility edge under inter-cellular Aubry-André quasi-periodic modulation in the article \cite{sircar2024disorderdriventopologicalphase}.
 We preserved the chiral symmetry of the dynamical matrix throughout our calculations.
 Consequently, we utilized a topological invariant from class-AIII or DBI, along with its real-space covariant form, to analyze and characterize the topological phases.
 We developed an analytical expression for the Lyapunov exponent, enabling us to predict the boundary of the topological phase transition based on system parameters ($K_{a}$, $K_{b}$, $\delta^{AA}$).
 We examined the localization properties of the eigenmodes by calculating the inverse participation ratio ($IPR$) and fractal dimensions.
 We have used fractal dimension \cite{lu2022exact,PhysRevB.109.195427,sircar2024disorderdriventopologicalphase} to quantitatively estimate the localized and non-localized phases as well as to detect the presence of critical phase.
 The article emphasized that the global theory \cite{10.1007/s11511-015-0128-7} did not enable the exact calculation of mobility edges in such a scenario.
 We planned to develop novel analytical techniques for calculating the exact expression of mobility edge in our future work.